|Downloading / Upgrading the "Cash Register" software.|

 If something does go badly then simply delete the new folders and go back to using the program in the old folders.

-If everything goes fine then copy the download file to your current POS folder (on a network each LOCAL and the GLOBAL folder) and then unzip / extract the file there.
+If everything goes fine then copy the download file to your current POS folder (on a network each LOCAL and the GLOBAL folder and return the PATH to the previous setting) and then unzip / extract the file there.
 Now enjoy the new features.